jonfernq/Python-Flashcards/LoadingFlashcards/README.md

 Here are some ways to pre-load decks:

-- Automatically loaded from CSV files in a sub-directory each time the app starts.
+- Automatically loaded from CSV files from sub-directories each time the app starts.
 - Manually loaded either by app creator or user from CSV files into a SQLite database.
 - Automatically loaded from a list in a config file.
+- And so on...

 Before some code exploring these different ways is presented, some general ideas about flashcard data and its repurposing for different